M982 Excalibur: Description

 The U.S. Navy had considered using the Excalibur in the Zumwalt-class destroyer's Advanced Gun System following the cancelation of the Long Range Land Attack Projectile, but the plan was later abandoned.

+The Excalibur has been shown to be vulnerable to GPS jamming.
+When shells were first supplied to Ukraine during the Russian invasion of Ukraine, they initially hit targets with a 70% efficiency rate.
+However, within six weeks the Russians had adapted their electronic warfare systems and reduced its efficiency to only 6%.

 Variants

 There are three versions of the system.
-Initial development effort was toward Increment I; Milestone C decisions will be made on Increment II and III in FY2013 with a demonstration of those capabilities by 2020.
+Initial development effort was toward Increment I; Milestone C decisions were to be made on Increment II and III in FY2013, with a demonstration of those capabilities by 2020.